AtlasOfLivingAustralia/data-management/README.md

 **3.2.
 And what about hybrids?
 What is the best way to record these?**

--	If the name is in the list we get from APNI/APC then - taxonRank is “species” and scientificName is formatted as: e.g. for Cultivar Hybrid: Grevillea 'Austraflora Canterbury Gold' for Named Hybrid: Calassodia for Cultivar Hybrid Formula: Dendrobium gouldii x Dendrobium 'Talasea' for Hybrid Formula: Daviesia leptophylla Daviesia mimosoides
+-	If the name is in the list we get from APNI/APC then - taxonRank is “species” and scientificName is formatted as:
+e.g.
+for Cultivar Hybrid: Grevillea 'Austraflora Canterbury Gold'
+for Named Hybrid: Calassodia
+for Cultivar Hybrid Formula: Dendrobium gouldii x Dendrobium 'Talasea'
+for Hybrid Formula: Daviesia leptophylla Daviesia mimosoides

 	There's also a named hybrid autonym which looks like a normal species and a hybrid formula with a ? for second parent.

 **3.3.
-What if the ALA can't recognise a name?**
+What if the Atlas can't recognise a name?**

 -	If we can’t recognise a name it’ll be bumped up to the Genus or further up the tree until we can find a match (the provided name is available in a verbatimScientificName field)